Gotham Knights (video game)

 Gotham Knights is a 2022 action role-playing game developed by WB Games Montréal and published by Warner Bros.
 Games.
-Inspired by the Batman: Gotham Knights comic series based on the DC Comics character Batman and his supporting cast, the game focuses on the characters Nightwing, Batgirl, Robin, and Red Hood as they attempt to restore justice to Gotham City during a period of decline in the immediate aftermath of Batman's death.
+Inspired by the Batman: Gotham Knights comic series and based on the DC Comics character Batman and his supporting cast, the game focuses on the characters Nightwing, Batgirl, Robin, and Red Hood as they attempt to restore justice to Gotham City during a period of decline in the immediate aftermath of Batman's death.
 While investigating the events that led to their mentor's demise, the heroes become embroiled in an ancient conflict between two secret organizations fighting for control of Gotham: the Court of Owls and the League of Shadows.

 Gameplay is presented from the third-person perspective with a primary focus on using each playable character's traversal and combat abilities to defeat enemies and explore the environment.
 Players can freely move around Gotham City, interacting with characters, undertaking missions, and gaining experience points and other resources to level up their characters and equipment.
 Outside of the story, players are able to complete side missions to unlock additional content and collectible items.
 A cooperative online multiplayer mode is also included, allowing two players to play through the single-player campaign together while progressing in their own game.

-First announced at DC FanDome in August 2020, Gotham Knights was released on October 21, 2022, for PlayStation 5, Windows, and Xbox Series X/S. Versions for the PlayStation 4 and Xbox One were also planned, but were ultimately cancelled.
+Gotham Knights was released for PlayStation 5, Windows, and Xbox Series X/S on October 21, 2022.
+Versions for the PlayStation 4 and Xbox One were also planned, but were ultimately cancelled.
 The game received mixed reviews from critics, with criticism for its general gameplay design and story, although its co-op mode and the characterization of the lead characters received praise.